For travellers, overtourism ruins the experience of a new destination. For locals, it can be a nuisance. But neither of them is the real victim!

 And now, communities are starting to push back…

 Barcelona is no longer allowing new hotels in the city.
 Chile is shortening the length of time visitors can stay on its Easter Island.
 Venice is restricting Airbnb activity.
-Iceland is curbing outsiders to buy property in the country… and there are more examples around the world.
+Iceland is curbing outsiders to buy property in the country… and there are more examples of impacts and effects of overtourism around the world.

 The world is saying “enough!”